-Calculation of catches for each period is performed in two steps:
+Calculation of catches and economic results for each period is performed in three steps:

-- 1. Calculation of fishing effort for the given value of the restrictive factor on the basis of the production function and the value of the SSB index.
-The catch forecasts that follow from the biological sub-model serve as input for the economic sub-model. - 2.
-Calculation of catches for each species corresponding to fishing effort as calculated in step 1.
+- 1. Calculation of fishing effort (E) for the given value of the restrictive factor on the basis of the production function and the value of the SSB index (SSB).
+The catch forecasts (Q) that follow from the biological sub-model serve as input for the economic sub-model. - 2.
+Calculation of catches (C) for each species corresponding to fishing effort as calculated in step 1. - 3.
+Calculation of prices, costs, revenues and profit.